youssefoumate/SV_assignment/README.md

 - Gemm Level 3 BLAS
 ### CUDA
 - Elapsed time 0.007574 ms
 - To increase the "computation-to-memory ratio", the tiled matrix multiplication can be applied.
-One thread block computes one tile of matrix C. Each thread in the thread block computes one element of the tile.
+One thread block computes one tile of the result matrix.
+Each thread in the thread block computes one element of the tile.